 I’m Laurie Ayers, Managing Director of Concealed Statements.
 I am an analyst, consultant, and speaker focused on the subject of deception, specifically forensic statement analysis.

-I am the author of Drive-Thru Deception: Liars Don’t Want You To Know These Bite Size Clues to Deceit.
+I am the author of Drive-Thru Deception: Clues to Detect Deceit.
 I’m also an active contributor on the subjects of deception awareness, content analysis, exposing lies through written and verbal statements, behavioral clues to credibility, deception detection, nonverbal communication and personal safety.

 Some of my credentials include certification in Statement Analysis Interviewing Techniques.
 Statement Analysis® is the most accurate way of determining if a person is lying in a verbal or written statement.